-Yeast organisms (fungi) are normally found on your dog’s paws, but an underlying condition can cause them to multiply and cause problems.
-Licking excessively is a tell-tale sign of a yeast infection, Levitzke says, along with red nail beds, a reaction to salivary enzymes.
-Other symptoms include itching, redness and discharge.
+Yeast organisms (fungi) are also normally found on your dog’s paws, but an underlying condition can cause them to multiply and cause problems.

-Yeast infections are often secondary to allergy, the doctors say, with the most likely culprit atopic dermatitis.
-However, environmental or food allergies also could be to blame.
-“The vast majority of dog paw problems are skin problems that are worse at the feet,” Marrinan says.
+Yeast infections are often secondary to allergies, with the most likely culprit being atopic dermatitis.
+However, environmental or food allergies could also be to blame.

 Your vet can test the area to determine if yeast is the culprit and treat the infection with topical products, antifungal wipes and shampoos.
 If these treatments don’t do the trick, the underlying allergy may need to be addressed with oral antibiotics, antifungals and/or anti-itch medications, Dr. Levitzke says.

 If a food allergy is suspected, elimination diets—where ingredients are taken out and then added back in—can help identify the trigger.